 To create and publish a database of marriage transcriptions from the parish and non-parochial registers of pre-1974 Berkshire, to be known as Berkshire Marriages.

-To continue to transcribe marriage registers so that additional transcriptions, covering extended time periods and further parishes, can be added from time to time.
+To continue to transcribe marriage registers so that additional transcriptions, covering extended time periods and further parishes, can be added and published from time to time.

 This CD contains transcriptions of almost 140,000 marriages, with 450,000 names from more than 120 parishes of pre-1974 Berkshire, including many from North Berkshire and the Vale of the White Horse.
 While the main focus of this edition remains with marriages between 1538 and 1837 (and the start of civil registration in England and Wales) some newly-added entries are as recent as 2006, and others run well into the 19th and 20th centuries.
 This third edition also contains for the first time banns entries from 10 parishes.

-Some data is also searchable (within Berkshire Name Search) at the Research Centre in Reading.
+Some data is also searchable (within Berkshire Name Search) at the society's Research Centre in Reading.

 The intention is to update Berkshire Marriages every 12 to 18 months, subject to sufficient transcriptions becoming available to merit a new CD edition.
-This follows established practice with Berkshire Burials - the 10th Edition of which holds information on over 773, 000 burials.
+This follows established practice with Berkshire Burials - the 11th Edition of which holds information on over 830,000 burials.

-Purchasers of the Berkshire Marriages CD become entitled automatically to a very substantial discount on the full price of the next edition that follows (conditions apply).
+Purchasers of the Berkshire Marriages CD automatically enjoy a very substantial discount on the full price of the next edition that follows (conditions apply).

 Berkshire Marriages is supplied in Adobe Reader format.
 A copy of Adobe Reader for MS Windows is also supplied.
 Users of Mac, Unix and other operating systems can download a suitable version of Adobe Reader from www.adobe.com.
 Minimum requirements for these CDs - Adobe Reader 7.0

 All of pre-1974 Royal County of Berkshire.
 This includes parishes in the Vale of the White Horse and Abingdon areas.